Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 Harry shook his head.
 ‘No.’

 Just do it.
 He buried the knot in his stomach.
 She did it.
 You can do it.
-Harry slid his hand up from the small of her back to the base of her neck and pressed his lips into hers.
+Harry leant forward.

-Fleur’s lips curved into a smile against his, her hands swept up into his hair, and she crushed herself against him.
-Every curve of her body pushed into his and his back pushed hard into the tree.
-Her tongue tasted of marzipan, leaving a sweet tang along his upper lip.
+Fleur’s lips curved into a smile, her hands sweeping up into his hair as she crushed herself against him.
+Every curve of her body pushed into his, pressing his back into the tree, and the tip of her tongue left a sweet tang along his upper lip.

 Fleur’s laughter sent his heart lurching again.
 ‘That was a good answer,’ she murmured.